gustybear/website_academic/content/authors/matthew-sahara/_index.md

 - Undergraduate
 ---

 I am pursuing a B.S. in Electrical Engineering in the Electro-Physics track, and I expect to graduate in Fall 2020.
-I have project experience related to RF hardware circuits/systems and IP-based wireless networks.
-I seek to provide high-quality solutions that connect and empower others—anything from powering communities to wireless communications.
+I have project experience related to RF hardware circuits/systems and wireless networks.
+I seek to provide high-quality solutions that connect and empower others—anything from powering communities to developing wireless communication systems.